-Windows, external doors and joinery

-Repair category 2

-Notes There are gaps in the seals around the openings.
-There is some deterioration to the concrete window sills, particularly the window on the upper floor landing.
-There was some evidence of water ingress beneath the windows.
-The double glazed window units are understood to be more than 20 years old.
+Windows, external doors and joinery Repair category 2 Notes The seals have been breached in one of the living room windows.
+There are no trickle vents fitted to some of the units which are of an older style and appear to be more than eighteen years old.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.

 External decorations

 Repair category 1

-Notes The decoration is worn in places.
+Notes Decoration is adequate.